Promenade at Granite Run

+Mixed-use in Media, PA, U.S.

 The Promenade at Granite Run, formerly known as Granite Run Mall, is a mixed-use development in Middletown Township, Delaware County, Pennsylvania, a western suburb of Philadelphia.
-The mixed use development consists of residential, retail, and entertainment opened in 2018 to replace what was known as the Granite Run Mall, a double-level shopping mall that existed between 1974 and 2015.
+The mixed-use development consists of residential, retail, and entertainment opened in 2018 to replace what was known as the Granite Run Mall, a double-level shopping mall that existed between 1974 and 2015.
 Two of the original mall tenants, Boscov's and Sears, remained open during the transition.
+The JCPenney store was also planned to remain open during redevelopment, but it was demolished after it closed permanently in April 2015.

 History

-The property originally opened as the Granite Run Mall in 1974 with Gimbels and Sears as the original anchors.
+The property originally opened as the Granite Run Mall in August 1974 with Gimbels and Sears as the original anchors.
+It was developed by the Baltimore, Maryland-based Rouse Company and the Allentown, Pennsylvania-based Goodman Company.
 In January 1976, JCPenney joined the mall.
 In 1986, the Gimbels store was converted to Stern's after Allied Stores purchased seven Gimbels locations in the Philadelphia area.
 In 1989, Stern's closed and was eventually replaced with Boscov's in 1993.
 In 1998, Simon Property Group and Macerich purchased the mall, with Simon responsible for managing the mall.
 The Granite Run Mall had a total of 125 stores at its peak.

+Decline, closure, and redevelopment

-In the 2000s, The Granite Run Mall saw an increase in vacancies and its owners started exploring options for selling the mall.
+In the 2000s, the Granite Run Mall saw an increase in vacancies and its owners started exploring options for selling the mall.
 In February 2011, Simon and Macerich were over 30 days delinquent on the mall's $115 million mortgage, leading to the possibility of a sale or forfeiture of the mall.
 On April 1, 2011, Simon Property Group gave the mall back to its lender and the lender appointed Madison Marquette as the leasing and management agent.
 Madison Marquette announced plans to improve lighting, the parking lots, and sidewalks as well as to fill vacancies.